Telehealth Disease Management can Modulate a Coming Wave of Delayed Non-COVID Illness Treatment

 By: Peter Anderson, AristaMD advisor

 The COVID-19 pandemic may not end in America for another year or more.
 While this prospect is daunting, a major secondary national health challenge could also be imminent.
 This “second surge” may not just be the follow-on COVID-19 wave many fear, although that could also occur.
-Instead, experts worry that a potentially massive influx of non-COVID-19 related acute and chronic health cases are looming as stay-at-home orders start being relaxed and patients begin going back to their providers.
+Instead, experts worry that a potentially massive influx of non-COVID-19 related acute and chronic health cases is looming as stay-at-home orders start being relaxed and patients begin going back to their providers.

 This pent-up demand for care has been described as a “crisis within a crisis.”